wwren/wwren/README.md

 🌱 I’m currently learning AWS

-🔭 I’m studying CompSci part-time with UniMelb and graduated with 1st Class Honors in Econ from ANU
+🔭 I’m studying CompSci part-time with UniMelb and graduated with 1st class Honors in Econ from ANU

 💬 Ask me about career transition from finance to programming